soartech/soaride/README.md

 ## How To Release SOARIDE

-## KNOWN BUGS
-* Throws null pointer exceptions on startup and sometimes during a clean.
-* Some errors point to the top level agent file instead of the appropriate low level production file.
-* Some files show up as unsourcable due to relative vs. absolute path issues
-* Some TCL errors disappear if you open the offending file for editting and do a clean (you don't have to)
-* Doesn't seem to run a clean on startup
-* We don't want to process files in "target"
-* Check windows sourcing issue (fix seems to work on mac but maybe not windows)
-* Icon's may not be loading in new release, need to work out kinks in release process
-* Soar Source Viewer seems to be totally disconnected
-* New null pointer exception on bad source location ()

 ## TODO
 * This README needs to be fleshed out
 * We're using a lot of deprecated eclipse concepts (actions, actionSets, popupMenus, etc...), at some point we'll have to update these.